ANNOUNCING THIS YEAR’S WINNER(S)

 Mount Grant is a very special place on San Juan Island.
-It is open daily for hikers and non-motorized traffic, but beginning July 5 and on each Sunday throughout July and August, the road to the summit will be open, weather permitting from noon to 6 pm, on: May 8, May 29, June 19, and then each Sunday beginning July 3.
+The Preserve is open daily to hikers.
+Driving access to the summit will be open, weather permitting from noon to 6 pm, on: May 8, May 29, June 19, and then each Sunday beginning July 3.
 If you have yet to see what all the excitement is about, take a drive or a hike and see for yourself!

-Founded in 1979, the San Juan Preservation Trust is a nationally-accredited private, non-profit and membership-based land trust dedicated to helping people and communities conserve land in the San Juan Islands of Washington State.
+Founded in 1979, the San Juan Preservation Trust is a nationally-accredited private, nonprofit, membership-based land trust dedicated to helping people and communities conserve land in the San Juan Islands of Washington State.
 Recognized as one of the most prolific land conservation organizations in the country, The Preservation Trust has permanently protected more than 280 properties, 40 miles of shoreline, 21 miles of trails and more than 15,000 acres on 20 islands, including land now managed as public parks, nature preserves, wildlife habitat, and working farms and forests.